-2010-11 Caitlyn Campbell Wesley Perkins
+2010-11 Caitlin Campbell Wesley Perkins

-2011-1012 Andrew Schwarzkopf
+2011-12 Andrew Schwarzkopf

 2012-13 Lauren Gunderman Colby Whitlow The John D. and Mary F. Spragins Award is given annually to the senior who best represents the qualities expressed in the aims of the College.
-The recipient of the award for 2013 was Marc-Andre LeBlanc.
+The recipient of the award for 2014 was John Pope.

 The Abbie Snapp Arnold English Award is given annually to an outstanding student who is majoring in English.
-The 2013 recipient was Jon-Michael Poff.
+The 2014 recipient was McKenzie Macy.

 The George M. Evans Endowed Award was established in December 1987 with a gift by his daughter, Mrs. Suzanne Evans Blair.
 It was established in memory of Mr. Evans, a Lyon College alumnus, Class of 1933, and a former teacher in the Batesville and Newport school systems.
 The income from the endowment is to be awarded annually to the top female calculus student.
-The 2013 recipient was Stephanie Spiteri.
+The 2014 recipient was Hope Woods.

 The Long Bible Award is given in the form of books and is based on superior work in Bible courses.
-The recipient for 2013 was Leslie Hester.
+The recipients for 2014 were Peter Mamula and Wesley Perkins.

 The James Alexander Shanks Chemistry Award is awarded on Honors Day to a junior who will be engaged in research in his or her senior year.
-The recipient for 2013 was Jonathan Dannatt.
+The recipient for 2014 was Jacob Haddock.

 The Dr. Ellis G. and Mary Newton Mosley Fellowship is intended for use in graduate school and is awarded annually to a member of the graduating class whose academic record and promise of future service are deemed outstanding by the faculty.
-The recipient for 2013 was Aaron Farris.
+The recipient for 2014 was Caitlin Brackett.

 The Dr. Margaret Pruden Lester Fellowship is intended for use in graduate school and is awarded annually to a member of the graduating class whose academic record and promise of future service are deemed outstanding by the faculty.
-The recipient for 2013 was Jessica Soule.
+The recipient for 2014 was McKenzie Macy.

 The Daniel Seibert Fellowship is intended for use in graduate school and is awarded annually to a member of the graduating class majoring in education or psychology whose academic record and promise of future service are deemed outstanding by the faculty.
-The 2013 recipient was Clare Brown.
+The 2014 recipient was Crystal Thomas.

 The Dr. Samuel W. Williams Fellowship is intended for use in graduate school and is awarded annually to a member of the graduating class whose academic record and promise of future service are deemed outstanding by the faculty.
-The recipient for 2013 was James Whitmore.
+The recipient for 2014 was Brian Laster.

 The Charles R. Oliver Memorial Scholarship was established in 1990 by friends and family of Dr. Oliver, Professor of English and French from 1966 to his death in 1989.
 It is awarded annually to a rising junior or senior majoring in English or French and in the top 10 percent of the class.
-The 2013 recipient was Molly Young.
+The 2014 recipient was Alexandra Patrono-Smith.

 The Dr. John T. and Diana March Dahlquist Scholar Athlete Award is given each year to the graduating senior student athlete with the highest grade point average.
-The recipient in 2013 was Lea Pascal.
+The recipient in 2014 was Alex Davidson.

 The Roberta Thomas Dorr Brown '44 Scholarship Endowment was established in 2000 by her family and friends to honor her life-long commitment to Lyon College.
 The scholarship is awarded annually at Lyon College's Honors Convocation to a member of the junior class majoring in philosophy and religion, mathematics, chemistry, or history who best exemplifies the people-first spirit Dr. Brown nurtured at Lyon.
 The recipient will have the scholarship added to his or her financial aid package for the year following the award.
-The 2013 recipient was Caitlin Brackett.
+The 2014 recipient was Shylene Scott.